flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The rank of the local broker.

 size
-   The number of ranks in the comms session.
+   The number of broker ranks in the flux instance

 rundir
    A global, shared temporary directory available for scratch storage